 Payroll costs have continued to increase, with the College no longer being in control of wage bargaining with this now in the hands of a National Joint Negotiating Committee.
-With the increase in teaching activity, our average number of employees (expressed as full time equivalents) has increased by 10 to 268.
-Payroll costs (before the FRS102 pensions adjustment) have increased by £830k (7.6%) with the negotiated pay settlement plus employer's pension contributions and the apprentice levy all forcing costs upwards.
+With the increase in teaching activity, prior to COVID-19 closures, our average number of employees (expressed as full time equivalents) has increased by 12 to 280.
+Payroll costs (before the FRS102 pensions adjustment) have increased by £1,531k (13%) with the negotiated pay settlement plus employer's pension contributions and the apprentice levy all forcing costs upwards.